 - General Support Services: Provides assistance to manage everyday life events from completing government forms to attending court and coping with hearing loss.

-In addition, CHS’s Deafblind Services provided by our North Bay, Sudbury and Timmins offices will continue to provide community-support services by appointment only.
+In addition, CHS’s Deafblind Services provided by our North Bay, Sault Ste.
+Marie, Sudbury, Thunder Bay and Timmins offices will continue to provide community-support services by appointment only.
 All Deafblind services delivered in the community will be done in accordance with allowable activities authorized by the municipal and/or Ontario provincial government, and in full compliance with all health and safety guidelines to reduce the risk of COVID-19 transmission.

 At the beginning of July 2020, guided by the latest health and government experts, CHS re-opened a number of its key audiology clinics.
-For the remainder of 2020, our audiology professionals in Hamilton, Ottawa, Mississauga, Scarborough (Providence Hospital), Sudbury, Toronto, and Windsor will continue to deliver in-person service and care by appointment only.
+Our audiology professionals are now offering in-person service and care by appointment only at the following audiology clinics: Hamilton, Kingston, Mississauga (Peel Region), Ottawa, Scarborough (Providence Hospital), Sudbury, Toronto, and Windsor.

 “All decisions that we have made, and will continue to make, prioritize the health, safety and well-being of our staff and the clients we serve.” said Julia N. Dumanian, President & CEO of CHS.